 There are hiking trails for visitors of all abilities and skill levels.
 There’s even a five-mile scenic drive through the Kolob Canyons for those who want to see the sights without getting out of the car.

-Zion Canyon has the most popular trails, many of which are easy enough for even the most inexperienced hikers.
+Zion Canyon has the most popular trails, which are easy enough for even the most inexperienced hikers.

 - Riverside Walk.
 This 2.2-mile round trip hike has only a 57-foot elevation change.
 The first half-mile of the hike is paved and accessible for people of all mobility levels, while the remainder is unpaved, and wheelchair users may need some assistance completing the trail.

 - Watchman Trail.
 If you’re up for a slightly more advanced day trip, this trail offers gorgeous views along its 3.3 miles.
-Along the way, you’ll see lower Zion Canyon, Watchman Peak, and the Temples and Towers.
-The elevation change is a moderate 368 feet, and it can get muddy, so proper footwear is a must.
+Lower Zion Canyon, Watchman Peak, and the Temples and Towers will be seen.
+The elevation change is a moderate 368 feet, and it can get muddy, so proper footwear is necessary.